Best managed WordPress hosting: speed, security, & ease of use

 - Website builder built onto WordPress: Bluehost has its own website builder that starts off just like any other website builder.
 But once you’re done picking through the color palette and font options, you’ll have a possibility to continue editing in WordPress.
 That’s a great tool for beginners that are not fully comfortable with doing everything through the CMS yet.
 It leaves that option open.

 - WordPress staging: each WordPress installation gets a plugin with a bunch of helpful tools, staging sites included.
 In just a couple of clicks, you’ll be able to work with a copy of your website without interrupting the experience of visitors.
 Similarly, you’ll be able to implement changes to the live version in just a couple of clicks.

 Overall, it’s easy to understand why Bluehost is one of the best managed WordPress providers when you look at its comprehensive features and tools.

-Both options feature quite a few similarities: a free domain and SSL, staging, and CDN are all there.
+Both options feature quite a few similarities: a free domain and SSL, one-click staging environment, and CDN are all there.
 Yet, the differences are obvious when it comes to resources:

 For future scaling, both VPS ($19.95/mo) and dedicated servers ($79.99/mo) are available.

 Plus, you have 30-days to get a refund (excluding additional services), so you can test Bluehost yourself to see if it fits.